GyaneshwerJha/Gpay_using_mern/README.md

 # Paytm App

-Welcome to the Paytm App, a simple application for handling transactions and money transfers.
+Welcome to the Gpay App, a simple application for handling transactions and money transfers.
 This app provides basic functionality to send money, check balances, and manage user accounts.

 ## Features